Sullivan, Ohio

-Sullivan is an unincorporated community in central Sullivan Township, Ashland County, Ohio, United States.
+Sullivan is an unincorporated community and census designated place in central Sullivan Township, Ashland County, Ohio, United States.
 It has a post office with the ZIP code 44880.
 It lies at the intersection of U.S. Route 224 with State Route 58.

 History

 Sullivan was laid out in 1836.
 A post office called Sullivan has been in operation since 1828, which was closed in the summer of 2015.

-"Visit your new local Post Office™ at 245 Township Road 481!